What is Organic Certification?

 What is organic certification?

-Any food product sold as ‘organic’ in the EU has to comply with a set of Standards.
+Any food product sold as ‘organic’ in the UK has to comply with organic regulation requirements written into a set of Standards.
 Organic certification is a requirement to demonstrate a product or operation has met these legal standards.
 The Soil Association symbol is a recognised and trusted mark of organic certification internationally, and as a certification body we deliver certification to some of the highest organic standards.

 Who is organic certification for?